The Bankrate promise

 Private universities often cost more than public universities, and in-state tuition is typically cheaper than out-of-state tuition.
 Full-time or in-person programs can cost more than part-time or online programs.

-If you’re interested in getting an MBA to network and pursue high-paying jobs at prestigious firms, you may have to pay the premium for an MBA from an Ivy League program.
+Plus, if you’re interested in getting an MBA to network and pursue jobs at prestigious firms, you may have to pay the premium for an MBA from an Ivy League program.

-Fellowships and scholarships can help offset the cost of an MBA.
-According to University of Utah data, 80% of their 2022 graduating MBA class received a scholarship of $30,000 or more.
+- Fellowships and scholarships can help offset the cost of an MBA.
+According to University of Utah data, 80 percent of their 2022 graduating MBA class received a scholarship of $30,000 or more.
 You can also take a look at these grant and scholarship resources.

 MBA programs often require a two-year commitment to intensive, full-time study.
 This can create challenges for parents, new graduates with school debt or professionals who cannot afford to lose their jobs.
 You might face a gap in your resume as you take time off for school, plus the lost income.
 But many part-time and online MBA programs allow you to attend around existing work schedules.

 Executive MBA programs are typically shorter than traditional MBA programs.
 They focus on existing professionals and allow those with real-world management experience to skip the basics and dive into more advanced topics.